Thomas Beecham: Honours and commemorations

 Beecham was knighted in 1916 and succeeded to the baronetcy on the death of his father later that year.
 In 1938 the President of France, Albert Lebrun, invested him with the Légion d'honneur.
 In 1955, Beecham was presented with the Order of the White Rose of Finland.
-He was a Commendatore of the Order of the Crown of Italy and was made a Companion of Honour in the 1957 Queen's Birthday Honours.
+He was a Commendatore of the Order of the Crown of Italy and was made a Member of the Order of the Companions of Honour in the 1957 Queen's Birthday Honours.
 He was an honorary Doctor of Music of the universities of Oxford, London, Manchester and Montreal.

 Beecham, by Caryl Brahms and Ned Sherrin, is a play celebrating the conductor and drawing on a large number of Beecham stories for its material.
 Its first production, in 1979, starred Timothy West in the title role.
 It was later adapted for television, starring West, with members of the Hallé Orchestra taking part in the action and playing pieces associated with Beecham.

 In 1980 the Royal Mail put Beecham's image on the 13½p postage stamp in a series portraying British conductors; the other three in the series depicted Wood, Sargent and Barbirolli.
 The Sir Thomas Beecham Society preserves Beecham's legacy through its website and release of historic recordings.

 In 2012, Beecham was voted into the inaugural Gramophone magazine "Hall of Fame".